The Living Tombstone: Content and musical style

 The Living Tombstone's content consists of both original music and homages to various video games and pop culture media, several of which became popular online.
 One of the group's first video game-related videos was a trilogy of songs for the first three games in the Five Nights at Freddy's series.
 The trilogy went viral on YouTube with each song accumulating hundreds of millions of views; the first video in the series reached over 68 million views by 2016 and over 372 million views by 2024.
 Houston Press listed the trilogy as one of the best songs based on the horror game.
 The trilogy's success led the band to develop a cult following amongst the game's fandom.
 Rolling Stone credited the band with launching a subgenre of Five Nights at Freddy's themed music inspired by hyper-pop.
-The first song was later used for the 2023 film adaptation in the credits.
+The first song was later used for the 2023 film adaptation in the credits, likewise for the second song with 2025's sequel.
 Shortly before the film's release, the band released a gothic remix of the first song.
 After the film's release, the song reached the top 5 of Billboards Dance/Electronic Songs chart, peaking at #4, previously only charting on the Dance/Electronic Digital Song Sales chart.

-In 2018, The Living Tombstone's song based on the hero shooter game Overwatch, "No Mercy", went viral on social media.
+In 2018, the Living Tombstone's song based on the hero shooter game Overwatch, "No Mercy", went viral on social media.
 Originally released as an animated video from YouTube channel Mashed in January 2017, the song describes two players on the same team arguing about their choice of characters and its contributions to the team's repeated losses, mainly due to the lack of a support character in the team.
 (Note: In Overwatch, a player may only choose one hero character in the team at a time.
 Support characters generally serve the role of healing other characters in the game, and have been described as "a role male players usually assign to women (or assume that women prefer)" according to Polygon.)
 The song features the refrain "I'm Already Tracer," which became the subject of numerous videos made on social media platform TikTok in which users recorded themselves lip-synching to the song.
 The meme attracted negative attention as it was the subject of various "cringe" compilations on social media.
 Outlets such as Kotaku, Polygon and The Daily Dot noted that such compilations soon became rooted in misogyny, with comments disparaging those who created such videos miming to the song alongside mocking women who play video games in general.
 Gita Jackson of Kotaku also offered criticism for the song's production and vocals; however, she noted its catchy melody and relatable lyrics.